 UNC Policy Manual 1100.3 – Head Coaches’ and Athletic Directors’ Contracts

-UNC Policy Manual 300.2.13 – Supplemental Pay Policy for Employees Exempt from the State Personnel Act
+UNC Policy Manual 300.2.13 – Supplemental Pay Policy for Employees Exempt from the State Human Resources Act

 NCSU REG08.00.02 – Computer Use Regulation

-NCSU REG01.20.01 – Delegations of Authority for Appointments, Compensation and Other Personnel Actions for Employees Exempt from the State Personnel Act (EPA)
+NCSU REG01.20.01 – Delegations of Authority for Appointments, Compensation and Other Personnel Actions for Employees Exempt from the State Personnel Act (EHRA)

-1.1 UNC Policy 300.2.14 requires each campus of the University of North Carolina to develop a policy on non-salary compensation that is provided to employees who are exempt from the State Personnel Act (EPA).
-This policy establishes guidelines and procedures for deferred compensation and non-salary compensation at NC State University.
+1.1 UNC Policy 300.2.14 (Non-Salary and Deferred Compensation) requires each campus of the University of North Carolina System to develop a policy on non-salary compensation that is provided to employees who are exempt from the State Human Resources Act (“EHRA” employees).
+This policy establishes guidelines and procedures for deferred compensation and non-salary compensation at North Carolina State University (NC State).

-1.2 Within the parameters outlined below, non-salary compensation may be provided for reasons that are relevant to attracting or retaining a faculty and staff of the highest possible quality.
-Decisions concerning non-salary compensation shall not be based on the employee’s race, color, national origin, sex, age, religion, creed, disability, veteran status or sexual orientation.
+1.2 Within the parameters outlined below, non-salary compensation may be provided for reasons that are relevant to attracting and/or retaining faculty and staff of the highest possible quality.
+Decisions concerning non-salary compensation shall not be based on a Protected Status as defined by NCSU POL 04.25.05 (Equal Opportunity, Non-Discrimination and Affirmative Action Policy).

-1.3 In accordance with UNC Policy 300.2.14, this policy specifies non-salary compensation that is provided to defined categories of employees uniformly.
-Advance approval by the Board of Trustees, which may be delegated to its University Affairs Committee is required for any other non-salary compensation.
+1.3 In accordance with UNC Policy 300.2.14, this policy specifies non-salary compensation that is provided uniformly to defined categories of employees.
+Advance approval by the NC State Board of Trustees (BOT), which may be delegated to its University Affairs Committee, is required for any other non-salary compensation.

-2.1.1 Chancellors are exempt from this policy.
-UNC Policy 300.2.14, Section C, addresses non-salary and deferred compensation for the Chancellor and UNC Policy 300.1.5 addresses the official residence provided to the Chancellor.
+- Chancellors are exempt from this policy.
+UNC Policy 300.2.14, addresses non-salary and deferred compensation for the Chancellor and UNC Policy 300.1.5 addresses the official residence provided to the Chancellor.

-2.1.2 Athletic directors and head coaches to whom contracts are issued are exempt from most provisions of this policy, but are subject to policy 1100.3 of the UNC Policy Manual.
-Non-salary and/or deferred compensation that falls outside of the terms of an athletic director’s or coach’s contract is subject to this policy.
+- Athletic directors and head coaches to whom contracts are issued are exempt from most provisions of this policy, but are subject to policy 1100.3.
+Non-salary and/or deferred compensation that falls outside of the terms of an athletic director’s or head coach’s contract is subject to this policy.

-2.1.3 Athletic coaches with at-will appointments are covered by this policy.
+- Athletic coaches with at-will appointments and non-head coaches with fixed-term appointments are covered by this policy.